golioth/golioth-zephyr-sdk/samples/lightdb/set/README.rst

-Golioth Light DB Set Sample
+Golioth LightDB Set Sample
 ###########################

 Overview
 ********

-This sample demonstrates how to connect to Golioth and set values inside of LigthDB.
+This sample demonstrates how to connect to Golioth and set values inside of LightDB.

 Requirements
 ************